Emily St. James: Critic and editor

-St. James has appeared on The George Lucas Talk Show during their May the 4th Marathon and Holiday Special.
+Television and novel writing

 After leaving Vox, St. James moved into novel and television writing.
 She and her wife joined the writers' room of Yellowjackets for the show's third season, receiving writing credits for the sixth episode, broadcast in March 2025.

 In the same month, St. James' debut novel, Woodworking, was published by Zando.
 The book, a coming-of-age story set in Mitchell, South Dakota, is about Erica Skyberg, a high school teacher who is a closeted trans woman.
 In order to figure out how to come out to her peers, Erica enlists the help of a student, Abigail Hawkes, a trans girl (and the only openly trans person Erica knows).

+Her second novel, Beth March Returns From The Dead, is due for publication in 2027.
+Inspired by Little Women, it follows a young trans woman returning to her hometown for Christmas.

 Personal life

 St. James came out as a trans woman in 2019.
 She was interviewed on NPR's Weekend Edition Sunday about her experience with gender.
 She is a founding member of the Trans Journalists Association and helped create its style guide, a resource for other journalists to more accurately write about transgender people and issues.

 St. James has been married to writer Libby Hill since 2003.
 She changed her last name from VanDerWerff to St. James in January 2022.
 St. James and Hill welcomed a child in 2022.